bostonlink/cuckooforcanari/README.md

 The canari framework must be installed to use this package
 See: https://github.com/allfro/canari

-A Cuckoo Sandbox v0.5 local network or host installation and have the Cuckoo API running.
+A Cuckoo Sandbox v0.5 or later local network or host installation and have the Cuckoo API running.
 See: http://www.cuckoosandbox.org/

 This package depends on the python requests package (added requests source into the project)